deseven/pingdns/README.md

 It's written to mimic the standard ping utility so it is really easy to understand the output.

 ## dependencies
-sh
+bash
 grep
 dig

 ## compatibility
-tested on CentOS 6 and OS X 10.10
+tested on CentOS 6/7, Debian 7 and OS X 10.10

 ## installation
 Download the pingdns file, set the execution bit and make a symlink from /usr/bin/pingdns